efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### DRC

-`DRC` stands for Design Rule Checking which are set by the FOUNDRY/Chip Manufacturer? rules that the layout has to satisfy in order to be manufacturable.
+`DRC` stands for Design Rule Checking which checks rules set by the FOUNDRY/Chip Manufacturer? that the layout has to satisfy in order to be manufacturable.
-Such as, checking for minimum allowed spacing between two `met1` shapes.
+Such as checking for minimum allowed spacing between two `met1` shapes.

 OpenLane runs two `DRC` steps using `Magic` and `KLayout`: `Magic.DRC` and `KLayout.DRC`.
-The Layout and `PDK` [DRC deck] are inputted to the tools running DRC, as shown in the diagram bellow:
+The Layout and `PDK` [DRC deck] are inputted to the tools running DRC, as shown in the diagram below:

 ```{figure} ./OL-DRC.png
 :align: center